Anal fissure experiences

 LIS incontinence risk: the evidence

-What the evidence says about incontinence risk after LIS surgery — the real numbers, what people experience, and how to have this conversation with your surgeon.
+What the evidence says about incontinence risk after LIS surgery — the real numbers, what people experience.

 Read preview →